datawire/datawire-common/docs/source/tutorial/intro_directory.rst

   curl https://install.datawire.io | /bin/sh

-This will install the Datawire microserver, command line interface, message bus, and an example logging microservice.
+This will install the Datawire microserver, command line interface, message bus, and an example microservice.

 Initialization
 ==============